SERVPRO at a Local School

 - Heat your basement and consider weather sealing your windows.

 - Insulate outside walls and unheated areas of your home.

 - If you plan to be away from home for an extended period of time, shut off water supply valves to your washing machine.

 If a Pipe Bursts

 Living in an area prone to natural water related disasters, be that Hurricanes or water sprouts, means that it is imperative to take the proper precautions.
-Hurricane Matthew is the latest storm to devastate the eastern seaboard.
+This past year, the U.S. was affected by several hurricanes.

 - Listen to local officials for updates and instructions.

 - Check-in with family and friends by texting or using social media.

 - Return home only when authorities indicate it is safe.